HRC Chair responds to LA criticism: Speaker Bush calls it “Fauxpology”

 This was the plan before the same-sex dispute came about.

-Read Mr. Bush’s full statement:
+Read Mr. Bush’s full statement and letter:

+Message by the Hon Speaker – 9 April 2019_2 w BHS Comments

 Hon Speaker of the House’s Response to HRC Statement on Gov Appeal Decision_05 04 19